Aleksandr Kogan (scientist): Settlement with the Federal Trade Commission

 In 2019, Kogan settled with the Federal Trade Commission over allegations that he misled the initial survey takers.
 The FTC claimed the GSRApp had declared that no identifiable information about the participant would be collected–but “the GSRApp collected the Facebook User ID of those users who authorized it.”
 As part of the settlement, Kogan neither admitted nor denied the allegations of the complaint.

 After Cambridge Analytica

+During the fallout in 2018, it was reported that Kogan had become the CEO of a start-up called Philometrics, a data analytics firm aiming to apply AI to online surveys.
+This company was co-founded by Kogan in 2015, while he was still at Cambridge.

-Since 2019 Kogan has been the Chief operating officer of the automated customer service company HiOperator alongside his wife and company chief executive officer Elizabeth Tsai.
+From 2019-2023, Kogan worked as the Chief technology officer of the automated customer service company HiOperator alongside his wife and company chief executive officer Elizabeth Tsai.
 HiOperator has received over $1.25 million from 43 North, a Buffalo, New York accelerator program founded by Empire State Development and the State of New York intended to bring technology-related businesses and employment opportunities to the Western New York region.
-Alongside the funding, HiOperator has also received the opportunity to operate paying reduced state taxes, free office space in downtown Buffalo, and other specialized benefits intended to assist Buffalo-based employers.
-In March 2022 Hi-Operator released over 300 employees from its Buffalo office with a layoff under Kogans' direction.

 Personal life

-Kogan legally changed his last name to Spectre from 2015-2017 as a result of marriage.
+Kogan married entrepreneur Elizabeth Tsai in Singapore in 2015.
+For several years after their marriage, they both used the surname "Spectre", which they chose to reflect their "belief in both religion and science".